mgansler/react-css-grid-virtualized/README.md

 ### Square Items

-Square items of dynamic size are usually solved with a CSS trick:
+Square items of dynamic size are usually achieved with a CSS trick:

 ```css
 .square:before {